 Michael G. Miller

-Professor Miller is the author or coauthor of two books and more than a dozen peer-reviewed articles.
-His research has appeared in outlets such as Legislative Studies Quarterly, Political Behavior, Publius, The Journal of Experimental Political Science, State Politics and Policy Quarterly, Research and Politics, Politics and Gender, and Election Law Journal.
+Professor Miller is an author of three books and more than two dozen peer-reviewed articles.
+His research appears in outlets such as The American Political Science Review, The Journal of Politics, Public Opinion Quarterly, Political Research Quarterly, Legislative Studies Quarterly, Political Behavior, and others.
 His work has been covered in a range of media outlets, including MSNBC, CSPAN, The Washington Post, The Monkey Cage, Vox, and 538 Politics.
-It has also been utilized as empirical evidence in arguments before the United States Supreme Court, as well as in committee testimony before the United States Senate and a number of state legislatures.
+It has also been utilized as empirical evidence in arguments before the United States Supreme Court, as well as in committee testimony before the United States Senate and a number of state and municipal legislatures.

 - American Elections

 - Political Behavior